 - I did some dry brushing on the rest of my body to wake up the lymph nodes and get things moving.
 Do not brush directly over an open sore or infected spot!

-Why so many different remedies?
+Why so many different remedies for cellulitis?

 First, I wanted to throw everything I could at this infection to really try to avoid the antibiotics.
 But also, since I didn’t know exactly what kind of bacteria I was fighting (and there could have been some yeast in there before the bacterial infection, etc), natural health experts often recommend rotating different forms of attack, basically so that (a) you get the right one for the “germ” you’re fighting, and (b) if the bad bugs try to fight back or mutate, you get them another way.